Botaneco sees gold in canola and other oilseed crops

 Botaneco Inc. is one of the emerging stars.
 The small but rapidly growing Calgary-based company gently isolates unique components of plants as ingredients used in branded personal-care, food and animal-feed products.
 The 35-employee firm has been turning heads since winning the 2017 BioAlberta Life Sciences Company of the Year Award.

 Botaneco sees its process as core to solving some big challenges for the delivery of natural and sustainable sources of protein.
-To support this mission, Botaneco has joined the Protein Industries Canada (PIC) supercluster and its affiliate, the Plant Protein Alliance of Alberta (PPAA), in an effort to position Canada globally as a leading source of high-quality plant protein.
+To support this mission, Botaneco has joined the Protein Industries Canada (PIC) supercluster and its affiliate, Plant Protein Alliance of Alberta (PPAA), in an effort to position Canada globally as a leading source of high-quality plant protein.

 The company’s specific focus is to apply its novel processing and formulation technologies to remove the barriers that previously existed to successfully extract proteins.
 This initiative in protein processing and formulation as it relates to food and feed is a major focus for Botaneco today.